SlashDashAndCash/jitsi-hcloud-inwx/README.md

 # jitsi-hcloud-inwx
 Bootstraps a Jitsi Meet server.
 All you neeed is a Hetzner Cloud account and a domain hosted at INWX.

+## Security considerations
+This project installes a Jitsi Meet server as is.
+No authentication and access restrictions will be configured. \
+If you're looking for advanced security settings.
+Take a look at https://jitsi.github.io/handbook/docs/devops-guide/secure-domain

 ## Prerequisites
 - Linux or Darwin workstation to run Terraform on. \
 Windows may also work but not tested.